Rome’s restaurants reopen. Will diners return? Or just delivery riders?

 “Let’s pretend we hugged,” one of the diners told him.

-The customers sat down and Sutrini brought over wine glasses, a basket of bread.
+The customers sat down and Sutrini brought over wineglasses, a basket of bread.
 Soon their masks were off, the drinks were on the table, and Nicolò came over with the thermoscanner.
 He pointed it at one of the diner’s heads.
 The reading was improbably low.
 Nicolò worked to reprogram the device and tried again.
 Same problem.

 He retreated to read the instructions.
-In the kitchen, Mezu was preparing rib-eye for the pair that would end up being the restaurant’s only dine-in patrons that night.
+In the kitchen, Mezu was preparing rib-eye for the pair who would end up being the restaurant’s only dine-in patrons that night.

 For the following day, they had three reservations.
-And soon, they’d add more outdoor seating — something that already seemed to be working for other restaurants in the same neighborhood.
+And, soon, they’d add more outdoor seating — something that seemed to be working for other restaurants in the same neighborhood.

 “Little by little, it will grow,” Sutrini said.